Rock carvings at Alta museum

 1-3 km

-You can experience the rock carvings best by using the centre’s guidebook or an audio guide.
+You can experience the rock carvings best by using the center’s guidebook or an audio guide.
 The audio guides are highly recommended.
 They give a vivid account of the rock art and the time they were created.
 It is also possible to book a private guided tour.
 From the museum there are paths to the painted and unpainted rock carvings and you can choose between a short walk of 1.2 km or a longer trip of 3 km.

 During the high season of summer, various exciting Stone Age activities take place in the rock carving area.
 Here you can try archery, create your own arrowhead and much more.
 Here there are lavvu and bonfires, so everyone in the family can enjoy themselves together.